-When you are visiting a temple or pagoda, you should bring a scarf or wear more proper clothes to cover your shoulder as it’s a worship place.
-Some of these places offering loose robes, which you can rent for your visit.
+When you visit a temple or pagoda, you should bring a scarf or wear more proper clothes to cover your shoulder as it’s a worship place—some of these places offer loose robes, which you can rent for your visit.

-Except the restaurants, luxury malls, and high-class hotels, you need to have cash with yourself because Vietnam, like other southeast Asian countries, is a very cash based society.
+Except for the restaurants, luxury malls, and high-class hotels, you need to have cash with yourself because Vietnam, like other Southeast Asian countries, is a very cash-based society.

 Learning the language fluently is an unreasonable idea; however, you can learn some keywords to decrease the probability of having a problem.
 Vietnamese are friendly people that would love to help you.

-For taking a taxi or finding your hotel, it’s important to have the card of your hotel or hostel.
-Also, you may want some recommendations when you are visiting an attraction, shop, etc. In these cases, your hotel staff can help you
+For taking a taxi or finding your hotel, it’s important to have your hotel or hostel card.
+Also, you may want some recommendations when you are visiting an attraction, shop, etc. In these cases, your hotel staff can help you.

 Have some toilet paper with yourself every time because many public toilets in Vietnam don’t have toilet paper.
 Also, in some restaurants, especially local restaurants, you will encounter this problem as well.

 |International telephone service||110|

 |General information service||1080|

 |Law Consultancy service||1088|